 A personal narrative statement is required.
-That statement should describe the trafficking crime of which you were a victim, including:
+Your personal narrative statement should describe, to the best of your recollection, the circumstances of the trafficking you suffered, including:

 - 1. The circumstances of your entry into the United States; - 2.
-The purpose for which you were brought to the United States;
+How you became involved in the trafficking situation; - 3.
+When these events took place; - 4.
+Who was responsible;

-- 3. How you were recruited or otherwise became involved in the trafficking situation; - 4.
-When these events took place; - 5.
-Who was responsible; - 6.
-How long you were detained by the traffickers; - 7.
-How and when you escaped, were rescued, or otherwise became separated from the traffickers; - 8.
-What you have been doing since you were separated from the traffickers; - 9.
-Why you were unable to leave the United States after you were separated from the traffickers; - 10.
-What harm or mistreatment you fear if you are removed from the United States; and - 11.
+- 5. How long the trafficking situation lasted; - 6.
+How and when you escaped, were rescued, or otherwise became separated from the traffickers; - 7.
+How your continued presence in the United States relates to the original trafficking you suffered; - 8.
+What harm or mistreatment you fear if you are removed from the United States; and - 9.
 Why you fear you would be harmed or mistreated.